saber-games/expeditions-guides/docs/map_modding/packing_and_publishing_maps/publishing_maps.md

     -   Click **Upload & next** to finish with the file for the particular platform.
     -   Then, come back to the same **File manager** step (by clicking its number at the top of the page) and repeat the same operations for the next `.zip` file of the platform.

-For details, see the corresponding pages at the [Uploading Mods][uploading_mods] section of the portal.

 ## In SnowRunner
 In short, to upload the mod in *SnowRunner*, you will need to do the following: